-The Cochrane Reviews in this Evidence Aid Special Collection are freely available; please click on the links below to access the reviews.
+The Cochrane Reviews in this Evidence Aid Special Collection are free to access.

-A selection of Cochrane Reviews and their conclusions for healthcare topics that have been identified as important in the aftermath of a major earthquake.
+This Special Collection includes Cochrane Reviews of healthcare topics that are important in the aftermath of a major earthquake.
 The reviews' conclusions are presented, and there are signposts to systematic reviews that might be helpful to decision-makers.

 Topics covered: diarrhoea prevention and treatment; wound management; fracture management; physical trauma (excluding fractures); sepsis; anaesthesia; renal; chest infections; diseases caused by water-based insect vectors; mental health; neonatal health; child health and nutrition and human resources for health

 Translations: a Japanese translation is maintained by Kyoto University School of Public Health.
 All countries in Latin America and the Caribbean can access the Cochrane Library in English, Spanish or Portuguese via the Virtual Health Library BIREME interface.